Oaxaca: Handicrafts

 Because of its indigenous tradition and abundance of raw materials, Oaxaca is a leading producer of handcrafts in Mexico.
 Handcrafted items here are noted for their variety and quality.
 Oaxacan handcrafts are traditionally made with wood, wool, clay and leather and are sold in many venues from local tianguis markets to upscale international stores.
 The best-known wood craft is the making of "alebrije" figures, which are usually miniature, brightly colored real or imaginary animals.
 These were originally created from paper and cardboard in Mexico City, but this craft was adapted to native Oaxacan woodcarving to the form it has today.
 Carver Manuel Jiménez of Arrazola is credited with the creating of the Oaxacan version of this craft.
 Other wood crafts include the making of masks, toys and utensils.
-Major woodcarving areas include San MartínTilcajete and Arrazola.
+Major woodcarving areas include San Martín Tilcajete and Arrazola.